 In addition to teaching children, Elena has been painting live as part of worship services in front of congregations on the stages of churches throughout the nation.
-For her live paintings, she usually uses acrylic, starts on a raw canvas without any preliminary drawing, and finishes within one hour.
+For her live paintings, she usually uses acrylic, starts on a raw canvas without any preliminary drawing, and finishes within one hour (see video demonstration below).
 However, Elena is no stranger to other mediums and styles.
 Using oils, fabrics, and water colors, Elena has developed a series of paintings that are best categorized as being a collection of spiritual works, and has done extremely detailed work including portraits, landscapes, horses, and more abstract projects, as shown in the samples below.

 Being highly experienced in arts and textiles—and also a daughter of an engineer—it should come as no surprise that Elena's favorite Biblical figure was Betzalel—long before she even encountered the Project 314 Tabernacle research!
 Now, since finding the rediscovered Round Hebrew Tent of Meeting, Elena is inspired to expand her work to include Tabernacle art, perhaps in the form of paintings, drawings, prints, posters, and textiles.
 Needless to say, given her experience with painting Hebrew spiritual works, onion shaped Russian domes, and hot-air balloon canopies, along with her hands-on experience in textiles, it will be exciting to see Elena's Tabernacle depictions!
 For those interested in seeing more of Elena's amazing portfolio, check out her website at http://www.elenaeros.com/!